chanstev/labs/project/CONTEXT.md

 Steven's Lab is a static website for labs.chansteven.com, focusing on a lightweight landing page hosted on GitHub Pages.
 The website showcases mini-experiments, a thoughts section, and an about page, with an emphasis on minimal maintenance and AI collaboration.

 ## Theme and Visual Design
-- The site uses the Moonwalk Jekyll theme via the remote_theme setting (`chanstev/moonwalk`) for a modern, clean, and visually appealing look.
+- The site uses the Quint Hugo theme for a modern, clean, and visually appealing look.

 ## Documentation Structure
 - **README.md**: High-level overview for human visitors (project summary, structure, getting started)